-The laboratory services department at Alta Vista Regional Hospital is a full service laboratory providing a wide range of both inpatient and outpatient services.
-We are open 24/7/365 and are honored that you have entrusted us to serve you.
+The laboratory services department at Alta Vista Regional Hospital provides a wide range of both inpatient and outpatient services.

 All patients must first register in the Registration Department prior to completing testing.
 Please bring the written lab order from your physician, your insurance card(s) and your photo ID.
 These will be needed for registration and ordering purposes.